ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/02-computation_of_nonbonded_interactions.md

 - "Why computation of nonbonded interactions is the speed limiting factor?"
 - "How are nonbonded interactions computed efficiently?"
 - "What is a cutoff distance?"
-- "How to choose the appropriate cutoff distance"
+- "How to choose the appropriate cutoff distance?"
 objectives:
-- "Explain how nonbonded interactions are truncated"
+- "Explain how nonbonded interactions are truncated."
-- "Determine appropriate cutoff distance and truncation method"
+- "Determine appropriate cutoff distance and truncation method."
-- "Set cutoff distance and truncation method in MD input files "
+- "Set cutoff distance and truncation method in MD input files."
+keypoints:
+- Nonbonded interactions are truncated to speed up simulations of the large systems.
+- To ensure consistency and reproducibility of simulation you should choose the cutoff appropriate for the force field.
 ---

 The most computationally demanding part of a molecular dynamics simulation is the calculation of the nonbonded terms of the potential energy function.
 As non-bonded energy terms between every pair of atoms should be evaluated, the number of calculations increases as the square of the number of atoms.
 To speed up the computation, only the interactions between two atoms separated by a distance less than a pre-defined cutoff distance are evaluated.